 Audiophile Earfoams - These tips are going to deliver the best sound; the soft foam creates a reliable seal but does not impede on the Acoustic Lens Tech and lets the Flares shine at full brilliance.

 Universal Earfoams - This is my tip of choice, it's got more padding and is just the most comfortable for me.
 The sound is still incredible and allows me to wear the buds for more extended periods of time.

 Also included is a sturdy molded hard case to store your FPs, a wireless DAC module that you can snap them into when you want to ditch the wires and a charging cable to fire it up.
 Everything comfortably fits into the case for easy porting with a minimal footprint in your bag when you want to travel light.

 How Do They Look?

-The FPs look kinda traditional aside from the innovative wireless module system, which I'll touch on later.
+The FPs look kind of traditional aside from the innovative wireless module system, which I'll touch on later.
 The buds themselves are a compact bullet-style similar to the R2s but with an upgraded exclusively titanium housing which enhances the acoustic quality and overall toughness.

 The cables have a subtle striped pattern, one in black and one in white to differentiate L/R, which keeps it elegant and functional.
 The wired and wireless modules sport the Flare logo and have tough, and lightweight plastic housing that keeps them light and durable.